dilshankarunarathne/c-sharp-notes/README.md

 We can specify the format of the string using the `ToString()` method.

 There is also a type called `TimeSpan` that represents a duration of time.
 There are a few different ways to create a TimeSpan object.
 The simplest way is to use the `new` operator.
+One of the overloaded constructors takes a number of hours, minutes and seconds as arguments.
 ```cs
 var timeSpan = new TimeSpan(1, 2, 3);
 ```